Ratilly castle, la Grande Mademoiselle's desert

 Well, we know this lady!
 We met her in the neighbouring castle of St-Fargeau, do you remember?
 I mean of course the Grande Mademoiselle, Louis XIV’s famous cousin!

-She was Anne-Marie-Louise d’Orléans, exiled here in Burgundy by cardinal Mazarin because she made a mess during the Fronde rebellion: the naughty one shot on the royal troops with the cannons of the Bastille stronghold!
+She was Anne-Marie-Louise d’Orléans, exiled here in Burgundy by cardinal Mazarin because she made a mess during the Fronde rebellion: the naughty one shot on royal troops with cannons of Bastille stronghold!

 So she turned up in Ratilly, and, according to her Memories, it was as gloomy as in St-Fargeau: “The house is so small, so I host few people.
 I have no carriage here.
 I go to the Mass every morning by foot, which is a pretty long road!
-I hunt hares with the greyhounds belonging to local gentlemen.
-I stayed 5 or 6 days in this desert.”
+I hunt hares with the greyhounds belonging to local gentlemen.”
 Whoa, that’s a good start!